Whatever You Like: Chart performance

-On the Hot R&B/Hip-Hop Songs chart, "Whatever You Like" has peaked at number one, giving T.I. his thirteenth top ten on the chart, and second number one song.
-It has also reached number three on the Pop 100, giving T.I. his biggest solo pop hit.
-The song has become T.I.'s biggest radio hit as well, reaching number one on the Hot 100 Airplay chart, and number four so far on Mainstream Top 40.
+On the Hot R&B/Hip-Hop Songs chart, "Whatever You Like" peaked at number one, giving T.I. his thirteenth top ten on the chart, and second number one song.
+It also reached number three on the Pop 100, giving T.I. his biggest solo pop hit.
+The song became T.I.'s biggest radio hit to date as well, reaching number one on the Hot 100 Airplay chart, and number four so far on Mainstream Top 40.
 Overall it has topped over nine different Billboard charts.

 Internationally, "Whatever You Like" debuted at number twenty-two on the Canadian Hot 100 and has thus far risen to number twelve.
 It made a strong debut on the Irish Singles Chart at number nineteen.
 In Australia, on the ARIA Singles Chart, it has so far peaked at number 15 and on the digital track chart at number 15.
 In New Zealand, the song made a massive jump from number 32 to number eight on the official RIANZ Chart.
 The following week it became his first number one in New Zealand and are certified by Platinum in that country.
 It also debuted at number sixty on the UK Singles Chart and peaked at number forty-seven due to strong download sales.
 It will be re-released as a full CD single release on 1 June 2009 and has been added to the B-list at BBC Radio 1.